KenticoDevTrev/DynamicRouting/README.md

 The Dynamic Routing runs off of 3 pieces.

 1. Url Slugs: The Url that the page will be rendered at, generated from the Page Type's URL Pattern.
 You can use `{% ParentUrl() %}` in the URL Pattern to substitute the page's parent URL Slug (ex: URL Pattern: `{% ParentUrl() %}/{% Name %}` )
-2. a GetPage() Helper that takes the current (or given) URL and finds the page that has a matching slug (and thus also have the Class Name)
+2. `DynamicRouteHelper.GetPage()` that takes the current (or given) URL and finds the page that has a matching slug (and thus also have that page's `ClassName`)
-3. `DynamicRoutingAttribute` Assembly tags that then link Page Types to Controller, Controller+Action, View, or View+Model
+3. `DynamicRoutingAttribute` Assembly tags that then link Page's ClassName to Controller, Controller+Action, View, or View+Model

 Keep in mind that if a page has a Page Template, it will render the Page Template instead.